hellonarrativ/api-docs/docs/pubreport.rst

 can be used to join to the orders report.

 This table can be used to identify -

 * Quantity of products returned

 * Earnings and revenue from the returned products

 *What to expect in the Returns Report*

 Let's break it down with an example:

 Checkout 123 is attributed to a publication, and originally included :

 * product A1 with a quantity of 4, earnings 40, revenue 400, and

 * product B1 with a quantity of 1, earning 15 and revenue 150

-The customer returns
+The customer returns:

 * 2 quantity of product A1 on day 1, and

 * 1 quantity of product A1 and 1 quantity of product B1 on day 2.

 The Returns reports would look like:

 * One row in the report for day 1 for checkout ID 123 and product ID A1 with quantity -2, earnings -20, revenue -200.

 * One row in the report for day 2 for the checkout ID 123  and product ID A1 with quantity -1, earnings -10, revenue -100 and one row for the checkout ID 123 and product ID B1 with quantity -1, earnings -15, revenue -150.

 When combining the returns information with the orders information, make sure to group the returns information by order_product_id or checkout_id-merchant-product_id first.
 Then, join it with the orders data,